Skip to content

 Nepali community in South Korea

 Nepal is one of South Korea's top EPS labour-sending countries.
-The Korean-Nepali community numbers approximately 60,000–80,000 active workers at any time.
+The Korean-Nepali community has 60,000–80,000 active workers at any given time.
 Ansan's Wongok-dong multicultural district has the largest Nepali presence, alongside Suwon, Incheon, Gimhae and Changwon.
-The Korean Nepali Association and HRD Korea's EPS support centres provide orientation, dispute resolution and cultural support.
+HRD Korea EPS support centres provide orientation, dispute resolution and cultural support.

 Calculate your savings from South Korea